amiryzat/ProxyGuard/docs/architecture.md

 ```

 ### Features
-- **Attendance table** — shows the same columns as the CSV (`name`, `date`, `time`, `session_id`, `result`, `reason`), most recent entries first.
+- **Present / Attempts tabs** — the attendance table is split into two tabs on one page (client-side toggle, no separate routes): **Present** shows only `result=success` rows for the selected session; **Attempts** shows only `result=failed` rows.
+Each tab has its own summary stat boxes, computed only from that tab's currently visible rows.
 - **Session filter** — a dropdown of all unique `session_id` values (most recent first).
-On first load it defaults to the most recent session rather than the whole log history; selecting another session reloads the table via a `?session=...` query parameter.
+On first load it defaults to the most recent session rather than the whole log history; selecting another session reloads the page via a `?session=...` query parameter.
+- **Reason filter (Attempts tab only)** — a dropdown scoped to the distinct `reason` values among the *selected session's* failed rows, defaulting to "All reasons".
+Applies on top of the session filter, not instead of it; both dropdowns live in one `<form>` so changing either resubmits both values together, and a hidden field preserves which tab was open across the reload.
+- **Inline verification snapshots** — each row in both tabs shows a small thumbnail of its matched snapshot (click to open full-size), or a "no snapshot" placeholder if none matches.
+See Snapshot Matching below.
-- **Flagged row highlighting** — rows belonging to a suspicious pattern are highlighted in red.
+- **Flagged row highlighting** — rows belonging to a suspicious pattern are highlighted in red, in either tab.
-- **Per-session summary** — a small row of stat boxes above the table showing total attempts, successful confirmations, failed attempts, and flagged entries for the selected session only.
+- **Per-tab summary** — a row of stat boxes (total / successful / failed / flagged) above each tab's table, scoped to that tab's currently filtered rows (session + reason, where applicable).

+### Snapshot Matching (`dashboard/app.py`)
+`find_snapshot_for_row()` reconstructs the snapshot filename prefix from a row's `session_id`, `name`, and `reason` (mirroring `build_snapshot_filename()` in `src/main.py` via a local `_slug()` helper, reimplemented rather than imported so the dashboard doesn't need to pull in `cv2`/`mediapipe`/`dlib`), and returns the file that starts with it — disambiguating same-prefix files (e.g. repeated failures) with the row's own `HH:MM:SS` time.
+If the strict prefix has no match, it falls back to matching on `session_id` + `reason` + the row's timestamp alone, ignoring the name segment: a failed attempt's CSV `name` and its snapshot's name segment can differ in older logs written before Bug 8's fix (the snapshot used the bad-frame-protected `last_known_name`, the CSV row used `confirmed_name`/`"Unknown"`), so the timestamp — unique per attempt — recovers the match either way.
+A `GET /snapshot/<filename>` route serves the matched file from `logs/snapshots/` via `send_from_directory` (path-traversal-safe).

 ### Reuse of `pattern_flagger.py` (no duplicated logic)
 `app.py` adds `src/` to `sys.path` and imports `pattern_flagger` directly.
 It calls `pattern_flagger.flag_patterns()` and reads that report (plus `pattern_flagger`'s own reason constants) to decide which visible rows are flagged — the detection logic itself is never copied or reimplemented in the dashboard.
-The flagged count in the summary reuses the very same per-row result, so it is not recalculated separately.
+The flagged count in each tab's summary reuses the very same per-row result, so it is not recalculated separately.
 Because `pattern_flagger` only depends on the standard library, importing it into the dashboard stays cheap and does not pull in OpenCV or MediaPipe.

 ### Data flow
-The dashboard reads `logs/attendance.csv` (written by `attendance_logger.py`) **read-only** — it never writes to or modifies the log.
-It resolves the log path relative to its own location, mirroring `attendance_logger.py`, so it finds the same file regardless of the working directory.
+The dashboard reads `logs/attendance.csv` (written by `attendance_logger.py`) and `logs/snapshots/` **read-only** — it never writes to or modifies either.
+It resolves both paths relative to its own location, mirroring `attendance_logger.py`, so it finds the same files regardless of the working directory.

 ### How to run
 ```